 NPOs also qualify for exemptions from other taxes, including Real Estate Tax, Urban Land Use Tax, and Tax on Acquisition of Real Estate.

-On May 10, 2016, the Ministry of Finance and the State Administration of Taxation issued a Notice on Questions Concerning Corporate Tax on Equities Donations to Public Benefit Organizations which clarifies that stock donations for charitable purposes are eligible for tax deductions.
-The notice affects donations made since January 1, 2016, and applies to equities of other corporations and shares of publicly held companies held by corporations.
-For the purposes of this notice, “public benefit organizations” are nonprofit social organizations such as foundations and charitable organizations that are dedicated to the public benefit, are registered domestically, do not have profit-making as their purpose, and have been confirmed as eligible for tax-deductible donations.
-This notice is intended to prevent situations in which large donations of stock give rise to heavy tax burdens.
+Stock donations for charitable purposes are also eligible for tax deductions (Notice on Questions Concerning Corporate Tax on Equities Donations to Public Benefit Organizations, 2016).
+Donations made since January 1, 2016 and equities of other corporations and shares of publicly held companies held by corporations are eligible for these tax deductions.
+For the purposes of this tax deduction, “public benefit organizations” are nonprofit social organizations such as foundations and charitable organizations that are dedicated to the public benefit, are registered domestically, do not have profit-making as their purpose, and have been confirmed as eligible for tax-deductible donations.

 China and the United States have entered into a double-taxation treaty, but it does not specifically address the deductibility of contributions by U.S. residents and businesses to NPOs.

 Incremental efforts to regulate foreign organizations and funding reached a watershed in April 2016 with the passage of the Management of Overseas NGO Activities in Mainland China Law (hereafter “Overseas NGO Law”) by the National People’s Congress.
 This law represents the first, comprehensive effort to regulate overseas NGO (ONGO) activity in China.